 The kidney transplant was part of a very dark moment in Gomez's life, but Hollywood hasn't exactly taken it seriously in the years since.
 Just last year, the people behind Peacock's Saved by the Bell reboot had to issue an apology after an episode of the show poked fun at the circumstances of the kidney transplant; in the controversial episode, the students at Bayside High School implied that Gomez's former best friend Demi Lovato was actually the liver donor all along.

 "We apologise,” read a joint statement from NBCUniversal, Peacock, and Saved by the Bell's executive producers.
 “It was never our intention to make light of Selena’s health.
 We have been in touch with her team and will be making a donation to her charity, The Selena Gomez Fund for Lupus Research at USC."

 Months later, another streaming platform might have to consider issuing a statement after inciting the anger of Gomez and her Selenators.
-In a recent episode of Paramount+ series The Good Fight, which airs in the UK on More4, the characters make reference to Gomez's surgery during a discussion of topics that are too sensitive to joke about.
+In a recent episode of Paramount+ series The Good Fight, the characters make reference to Gomez's surgery during a discussion of topics that are too sensitive to joke about.

 "Necrophilia?" answers one character.

 The dialogue quickly attracted criticism from Selenators, who rallied against the scene with so much fervour that "Respect Selena Gomez" started trending on Twitter again.
 Gomez herself tapped into the conversation, slamming The Good Fight for making light of her health.

 "I am not sure how writing jokes about organ transplants for television shows has become a thing but sadly it has apparently," she tweeted on Thursday, August 3.
 "I hope in the next writer's room when one of these tasteless jokes are presented it's called out immediately and doesn't make it on air."